When to Euthanize a Dog With Cancer

 Physical Indicators to Euthanize Dogs With Cancer

 The physical signs are the most evident factors that will let you see if it’s time to consider euthanasia for a dog with cancer.
-These physical effects may cause uncontrollable pain, making your canine friend downright miserable.
+These physical effects may cause uncontrollable pain, making your pet downright miserable.

 There may be instances where appetite stimulants or diet changes won’t encourage your dog to eat.
 This is one of cancer’s effects that can lead to more issues.

-This can be an effect of your dog’s inability to eat.
-You may consider euthanasia if this reluctance to move impairs your pet’s quality of life.
+This can be an effect when dogs stop eating.
+You may consider euthanasia if this reluctance to move impairs your pet’s health

-Despite pain management, dogs suffering from osteosarcoma will have their bones destroyed from the inside out.
-Eventually, your pet will limp or have difficulty moving its limbs.
-Moreover, your normally active dog can experience extreme fatigue and take no interest in its usual physical activities.
+Despite pain management, dogs with osteosarcoma will experience progressive destruction of their bones.
+Eventually, this can lead to limping or difficulty moving their limbs.
+Additionally, your typically active dog may become extremely fatigued and lose interest in its usual physical activities.

 Dogs with cancer can have unusually overactive bodily functions, causing the involuntary passing of urine or feces.